Sally Davies (doctor): Chief Medical Officer

 In July 2013, she was asked by the BBC whether she had ever favoured female doctors in order to counterbalance discrimination against them as a group.
 Davies replied: "I probably do positively discriminate because, as the men appoint in their own image, so do I appoint in my own image.
 I like having bright sparky women around, so I do understand how difficult it can be for the men to actually challenge the stereotypes and think differently".

 In her 2014 annual report, Davies said that the government needed to make tackling obesity a national priority.
-The report also made recommended a national audit of ovarian cancer, and challenged "taboos" around the menopause and incontinence "to make sure embarrassment is never a barrier to better health."
+The report also recommended a national audit of ovarian cancer, and challenged "taboos" around the menopause and incontinence "to make sure embarrassment is never a barrier to better health."

 As of 2015, Davies was paid a salary of between £210,000 and £214,999 by the department, making her one of the 328 most highly paid people in the British public sector at that time.

 In January 2016, Davies reduced the recommended weekly alcohol limit for men to that for women, in new guidelines warning of the association between alcohol consumption and some forms of cancer.
 The guidance gave a new weekly limit of 14 units, while at the same time saying there was no safe level of alcohol consumption.
 The Financial Times said the two messages were "inherently contradictory" and Professor Sir David Spiegelhalter, Winton Professor of the Public Understanding of Risk at the University of Cambridge, revealed that drinking the maximum allowance set by Davies would be no more dangerous than eating bacon sandwiches or watching films.

 Davies has recommended banning promotion and advertising of junk foods.
 She wants plain packaging for junk foods as for cigarettes, and VAT increases on junk foods high in fat, salt or sugar.
 Davies said, "I think the polling data is pretty clear.
 The public think it’s time that governments acted to protect their children.
 Overweight and obesity is because we are all in this flood of unhealthy food marketing and advertising.
 We need to close those floodgates".

+COVID-19

+Davies was heavily critical of the state of the NHS, saying that it had fewer doctors, nurses, beds and ventilators than in similar countries.
+Commentators were also critical of austerity and the state in which it had left the NHS and public health system.
+Furthermore, University College London epidemiology professor Sir Michael Marmot said that the UK had entered the pandemic with "depleted" public services, leaving it less able to cope.